 Once you know which venues you want to apply you can go back to your "Choose Space" part of the process.
-You'll see all the available spaces at the time, and a button that says "Apply."
-Once you hit apply, it is done!
-Your information will automatically go right to that venue manager.
+Remember this screen below?
+Next we'll show you how to get back to this page.

 See you applied to the first one!